 Because some board games are quicker than others, students were allowed to switch out their games ONCE.
 That meant that they could play two different games, if they had time, during Fact Fluency Friday.
 I like to make it easy on myself, so I set out the games on a table and students could choose freely.

 Get Started in Your Classroom

 I hope you’re ready to start Fact Fluency Friday in your classroom!
 If you you want to start, compile all of your fact fluency centers and games and pull out the ones you know your students love.
 You only need a few games to get started; you can always add more later!

 Do you need some fact fluency games to get you started?
-You can grab these 4 math checkers board games in my Resource Library!
-Just leave your email below to get the Resource Library password (for TONS of resources) and get these games in your inbox!
+You can grab these 4 math checkers board games for FREE!!
+Just click here!